 Rosa Ainley is a writer and an editor at the Architectural Association.
 Her most recent book is 2 Ennerdale Drive: An Unauthorised Biography.David Anderson is a contributing editor at Review 31.Robin Baird-Smith is Publisher at Bloomsbury, having been formerly editorial director at Harper Collins, Constable and Duckworth.
 He is a Director of The Tablet and a member of the Society of Analytical Psychology.Houman Barekat is the editor of Review 31.
 He is co-editor, with Mike Gonzalez, of Arms and the People: Popular Movements and the Military from the Paris Commune to the Arab Spring.Jonathan Barnes is the author of two novels, The Somnambulist and The Domino Men.Nathaniel Barron is a freelance writer based in London.Dan Barrow is a poet and critic based in south-east London.
 He has written for The Wire, Plan B, The Quietus and others.
 His poetry was included in the Salt Book of Younger Poets.Robert Barry is a freelance writer and composer based in Paris.Douglas Battersby is a freelance writer and graduate student based in London.Steffen Böhm is Director of the Essex Sustainability Institute and Professor in Management and Sustainability at the University of Essex.Simon Behrman is a PhD researcher and sessional lecturer at the School of Law, Birkbeck College.
 He is the author of Shostakovich: Socialism, Stalin and Symphonies.Liam Murray Bell is a writer based in Sussex.
 He is author of So It Is, a novel about the role of women in the Northern Irish Troubles, and co-editor of the essay collection Writing Urban Space.Ian Birchall is a historian and translator.
 His most recent book is Tony Cliff: A Marxist for his Time.Andrew Blackman is a freelance writer living in Crete, and author of the novels A Virtual Love and On the Holloway Road.
 He blogs about writing and books at www.andrewblackman.net.Alan Bowden is a Philosophy PhD researcher at Durham University.
 He reviews fiction at the Words of Mercury blog.Ka Bradley works in publishing.Eugene Brennan is a PhD researcher with the University of London Institute in Paris and teaches English with Université Paris 13.Luke Brunning is reading for a DPhil in Philosophy at St John’s College, Oxford.Jessie Burton studied at Oxford University and the Central School of Speech and Drama.
 Her first novel, The Miniaturist, is to be published in July 2014 by Picador.
 Sam Caleb is a graduate student of modern and contemporary literature based in London.
 He reviews and writes non-fiction and fiction.Gareth Carrol is a graduate student in applied linguistics.
 He has contributed to numerous journals including the Spokesman and the Asian Journal of English Language Teaching.Amanda Civitello is a freelance writer based in Chicago.
-A graduate of Northwestern University (Evanston, Illinois), she holds degrees in art history and political science.Rebecca Close is a writer and critic based in Barcelona where she is a graduate student on the Independent Studies Programme at the University of Barcelona and MACBA Museum.
+A graduate of Northwestern University (Evanston, Illinois), she holds degrees in art history and political science.John P. Clark is a philosopher, teacher and political activist in New Orleans.
+His projects include the development of theories of communitarian anarchism and dialectical social ecology.
+His most recent books are Anarchy, Geography, Modernity and The Impossible Community.Benedict Clarke is a writer and former student at the Centre for Research in Modern Philosophy at the University of Kingston.
+He is currently undertaking research on the history of trade unionism in Britain.Jane Cleasby is a writer and researcher based in Brighton.
+She has recently completed an MA in Modern and Contemporary Literature, Culture and Thought at the University of Sussex.
+Her research focuses on contemporary American experimental writing, and the way it intersects with queer theory and radical utopianism.Rebecca Close is a writer and critic based in Barcelona where she is a graduate student on the Independent Studies Programme at the University of Barcelona and MACBA Museum.
 She is currently working at the editorial desk in Spain for ArtAsiaPacific Magazine.David Convery is a London-based historian and the editor of Locked Out: A Century of Irish Working-Class Life, forthcoming from Irish Academic Press.Jemma Crew is a freelance writer based in London.Tom Cutterham is a graduate student in US history at St Hugh's College, Oxford.Sara D'Arcy is a freelance journalist based in London.
-She likes books, cats, and red wine, more or less in that order.Luke Davies is a PhD researcher with the Department of English at University College London.Eli Davies is a London-based teacher and writer.
+She likes books, cats, and red wine, more or less in that order.Luke Davies is a PhD researcher with the Department of English at University College London, and a theatre practitioner based in London.Eli Davies is a London-based teacher and writer.
 She has written about culture, media and politics for New Left Project, the f-word and Open Democracy, and is currently writing her first novel.Robert M. Detman writes fiction and reviews, and is based in Oakland, California.
 His short story collection was a semi-finalist for the 2013 Hudson Prize from Black Lawrence Press.Alasdair Dick completed his MPhil in Modern European History at the

 University of Cambridge in 2011 and now works for a publishing house in